-After the Exxon Valdez oil spill there was a desperate need to monitor, review, and comment on many aspects of Alyeska's plans, capabilities, and impacts.
-Forming a citizens council charged with this role and these inherent responsibilities was necessary and timely.
+After the Exxon Valdez oil spill there was a desperate need to monitor, review, and comment on many aspects of Alyeska's plans, capabilities and impacts.
+Forming a citizens' council charged with this role and these inherent responsibilities was necessary and timely.
 Such a window of opportunity would never again occur to obtain such unique citizen oversight of industry.

-After the RCAC was formed and the contract with Alyeska was signed, the Board of Directors hired me for six months to establish and set up RCAC's administrative foundation and content.
+After the RCAC was formed and the contract with Alyeska was signed, the board of directors hired me for six months to establish and set up RCAC's administrative foundation and content.
 My role included but was not limited to hiring staff, setting up the office, initiating the development of policies and procedures and the volunteer committees and serving as a liaison between RCAC and Alyeska.
-Subsequently, the RCAC board hired me to be executive director.
+Subsequently, the RCAC board hired me to be Executive Director.

-What are the positives and negatives about how the Council was formed?
+What are some of the positives and negatives about how the RCAC was set up?